 Following are my recommendations:

-Use unbounced or qualified visits if you don't have a specific conversion point on your website e.g. a pure marketing website.
+Use unbounced or qualified visits if you don't have a specific conversion point on your website, e.g. a simple marketing website.
 You may also use other Google Analytics metrics like average time spent and pages/session.

 Finally, use CTR if you have no other choice.
 Note though that CTR is easily manipulable using a clickbait ad copy.

 Though I have shot down Impression Share quite hard, I believe there are some limited use cases for it.